csoc-de/Shifts/docs/admin.md

 ## Installation

 In your Nextcloud, simply navigate to »Apps«, choose the category »Organization«, find the shifts app and enable it.
-After installing the app onto your Nextcloud you need to setup different groups and settings explained below. one addition License to enable the integrated  [Gantt-schedule-timeline-calendar](https://github.com/neuronetio/gantt-schedule-timeline-calendar) by generating a free License Key [here](https://gstc.neuronet.io/free-key/).
+After installing the app onto your Nextcloud you need to setup different groups and settings explained below.
 ## Configuration
 ### Groups